kingjinho/DesignPattern/src/main/kotlin/decorator/README.md

 ```

 Soon you found out that this is going to be hopeless.
 This is going to be disaster writing all these variations of
 shoes.
-Moreover, you also knew that new types of shoes will be dropped.
+Moreover, you also know that new types of shoes will come periodically.

 `You need to find a way to turn this nightmare around`

 # Takeaway from the Imaginary Case

-- Yes, again, Changes.
+- Once again, Changes.

 - What if you keep writing your code like that?
 Any problems?
     1. Of course, maintenance nightmare
     2. What if some types or some colors cannot be applied?
     3. What if price of options change? find all the classes that use that option and change??

 # Things that do not change

 No matter how many options are added, shoes are shoes.

-AirForce is still AirForce whether options are applied, colors are changed.
+AirForce is still AirForce whether options are applied or not.

 # Possible Solution1: Put Everything in superclass